 Voting in schools/libraries is obviously nothing new, but I definitely wanted to share my spin on it, and give you my thoughts on why it should be done this way.

-So I decided that my election was going to be “Cats vs. Dogs,” as it’s just a fun topic that most people have real opinions on.
+So I decided that my election was going to be “Cats vs. Dogs,” as it’s just a fun topic that most people, especially kids, have real opinions on.
 I’ve seen other libraries do their elections more like “Book Character A” vs. “Book Character B.” I think that’s okay, but it can be limiting if your patrons don’t know who the characters are.
 I think if you have more general classifications, like “Cats vs. Dogs” it’s easier for everyone to participate.
-And you can also easily tie into book characters, and tie it into real life scenarios like pets.
+And you can also easily tie into book characters, or just tie it into real life scenarios like pets.

 Next our circ assistant Joel made a booth made out of an old refrigerator box, which included a built in shelf to write one.
 He then decorated it with a bunch of flag stuff we found at the Dollar Store.
 A shower curtain gave the voters some privacy, but maybe don’t get THAT from the Dollar Store, as it ripped very easily.
 Making something like this takes a lot more time, but I like the idea of having a designated spot for voting.
 That way, kids get a taste of the real thing, and hopefully won’t be intimated by voting when they get older.
 I added a display table of cat and dog books next to it.